 Walk in the footsteps of Jamie and Claire, and embark upon an Outlander Tour with a difference!
 Visit the filming locations around Edinburgh and the book locations around Culloden and Inverness.
 Then travel ‘Over the Sea to Skye’… Enjoy all of this, and take a journey back through time to explore your own Past Lives too (optional).
 Regular Scheduled Tours and Private Tours on dates to suit you.
 Included: Professional quality photographic record of your entire tour, guide wears the full Jacobite Kilt as worn in the 1745 uprising, Jacobite Weapons demonstration, two guides on every tour.

-Island Hopping, History, Castles, Landscapes, Family, Adventure, Film...
+Photography, Island Hopping, History, Castles, Landscapes, Family, Adv...